NkatekoDev24/NkatekoDev24/README.md

 ###

-<p align="left">I'm Nkateko Nkuna, a Computer Science Honours Graduate from the University of the Free State, passionate about building innovative software and exploring the world of technology.
+<p align="left">I'm Nkateko Nkuna, a Computer Science Honours Graduate from the University of the Free State.
+I'm passionate about building impactful applications and learning new tech along the way.
 Welcome to my GitHub profile!</p>

 ###